drazioti/Carmichael/code_for_MSPP/c_code/parallel/README.md

 Refactoring (openmp,exponents,args)    : V. Martidis    (vamartid@yandex.com)

-We apply this problem to find Carmichael numbers by usinng Erdos algorithm.
+We apply this problem to find Carmichael numbers by using Erdos algorithm.

 Applications of MSPP to cryptography see https://github.com/drazioti/NSK-birthday-attack